-7.8.2.4 Concessions
+5.8.2.4 Concessions

 Concessions are a means of transparently assisting the Red Team during the exercise.

-Commonly, a Concession will help the Red Team progress to the next Flag in the Test Plan.
+Commonly, a Concession will help the Red Team progress to the next Flag in the Test Plan should the Red Team not achieve the objective in a reasonable time.